makerdao/community/governance/polls/Decentralized Collateral Scope Parameter Changes - Add exemptions to the Benchmark Yield Requirement - April 3, 2023.md

 start_date: 2023-04-03T16:00:00
 end_date: 2023-04-06T16:00:00
 ---
-# Poll: Decentralized Collateral Scope Parameter Changes: Add Exemptions to the Benchmark Yield Requirement - April 3, 2023
+# Poll: Decentralized Collateral Scope Parameter Changes - Add Exemptions to the Benchmark Yield Requirement - April 3, 2023

 The Arbitration Facilitators have placed a Governance Poll into the voting system on behalf of the [Decentralized Collateral Scope Facilitators](https://mips.makerdao.com/mips/details/MIP104).
 This Governance [Poll](https://manual.makerdao.com/governance/governance-cycle/weekly-governance-cycle#weekly-governance-cycle-definitions-mip16c1) will be active for three days beginning on Monday, April 3 at 16:00 UTC.